Illustration by Christine Fuller

 Thomas was one of at least five children of Thomas and Rose Mary Edwards.
 He was baptised with his sister Rebecca in the parish church on July 30th, 1820.

-At the age of 14, Hannah was also baptised in the Church of St James on 24 September, 1837.
+At the age of 14, Hannah Woods was baptised (also in the Church of St James) on 24 September, 1837.
 Her parents were stated to be labourer William Woods and his wife Amelia.

 1851 census HO107/1823/113